ibm-cloud-docs/CDN/how-to-order.md

 1. Complete the **Configure origin** section.
 You must select either the **Server** or the **Object Storage** tab.

     * Type the optional **Host header**.
 If one is not provided, it defaults to the **hostname**.
 See [Host header support](/docs/CDN?topic=CDN-about-content-delivery-networks-cdn-#host-header-support) for more information.
-    * Provide an optional **Path** where content can be retrieved from on the Origin.
+    * Provide an optional **Path** where content can be retrieved from on the origin.
 See [Path-based CDN mappings](/docs/CDN?topic=CDN-about-content-delivery-networks-cdn-#path-based-cdn-mappings) to understand the implications of adding a path at this time.

       For **Server**:
-       * Type the **Origin server address** (hostname or IPv4 address of the Origin server).
+       * Type the **Origin server address** (hostname or IPv4 address of the origin server).
 If **HTTPS port** is also selected, the **Origin server address** must be the hostname, not the IP address.

       For **Object Storage**:
        * Type the required **Endpoint** from which to fetch the object.